Botanical Name: Rosa chinensis hybrids

 Water: Water thoroughly and allow the top 1 in (2.5 cm) to dry out between waterings.
 Keep soil barely moist in winter.
 Avoid getting water on the leaves, which can cause blackspot.

-Humidity: Moderate to high humidity.
+Humidity: Maintain at least 40-50% relative humidity.
 Use a humidity tray or room humidifier.
 Rose buds that shrivel up before opening may be suffering in the dry air of a heated home.
 Prune off the shriveled buds and raise the humidity around the plant.
 Moving the plant outdoors may be just the cure.

 Temperature: Average room temperatures 60-75°F/16-24°C will suit growing miniature roses fine.
 Established plants will tolerate varying temperatures.
 Roses are cold-hardy, but potted plants, especially, need extra protection from frost.